Skip to content

 env-doctor check

-# 2. Get WSL2-specific instructions
+# 2. Preview WSL2-specific instructions

 # 3. Follow WSL2 prerequisites carefully (don't install driver in WSL!)